'The Sky's the Limit': Marcus Mariota Is Ready for Superstardom

 Mariota has become a veteran and has grown as a leader.

 "Some of the best leaders in the world find they learn something every day to be a better leader," he says.
-"Whether it's developing a relationship, learning what someone likes or doesn't like, putting for the extra effort so guys understand you do what you preach.
+"Whether it's developing a relationship, learning what someone likes or doesn't like, putting forth the extra effort so guys understand you do what you preach.
 The best leaders adapt and are flexible with their situations.
 I try to be the same."

 Mariota leads by knowing how to treat individuals differently.
 He leads by showing up every morning before his teammates—by 6 or shortly after—and by staying until the players' parking lot is nearly empty.
 He leads by volunteering to sign autographs every day after practice for a group of 25 kids chosen by team representatives.